 One of the most exclusive addresses for singers is located on Heumarkt, across from Vienna’s Stadtpark.
-For almost ten years, the quiet inner courtyard of an atmospheric Biedermeier building has been home to Machreich Artists Management and its founder Helga Machreich – energetic, smart, endowed with plenty of empathy and an almost boundless enthusiasm for her work.
+For eleven years, the quiet inner courtyard of an atmospheric Biedermeier building has been home to Machreich Artists Management and its founder Helga Machreich – energetic, smart, endowed with plenty of empathy and an almost boundless enthusiasm for her work.

 Such seamless biographies are rare, as is the fact that one coincidence is enough to bring individual talent and personal passions together as the point of departure of a solid professional career, especially one which the passing of the years does not grind down to routine, but which keeps engendering joyful enthusiasm.
 Helga Machreich has certainly been lucky, but she knew good fortune when she saw it and grasped her opportunity.
 She brought all her strength to the task, made decisions unflinchingly, with courage, self-confidence and generosity, but without compromise.
 Her heart and mind are involved in all her decisions, and when musical talent and an understanding of economic processes blend so seamlessly as in her case, success is the harmonious result.